mathieucarbou/Beelance/README.md

 It has been tested extensively during development and works very well with the `T-SIM7080G S3` board.
 Onomondo also has accessible pricing, very good technical support, and provides connectors, a way to optimize the traffic in order to reduce cost even more.
 This is the way to go if you have several beehives.
-Beelance supports Onomondo connectors: you can add a connector to capture TCP traffic on port 1234 and send the received JSON payload to your server.
+**Beelance supports Onomondo connectors**, which is a way to considerably reduce costly data traffic and decouple the device from the website collecting the data.

 **[Things Mobile](https://www.thingsmobile.com)** has been tested during development and works well with the `T-SIM7080G S3` board.
 Things Mobile should should cost around 1-2 euros per month per SIM card (beehive), but the solution is not scalable: it's not possible to order a batch of SIM cards, and each SIM card costs 5 euros to ship, 1.5 euros to activate, and the minimal balance to add on the platform is 30 euros.